 Design Patent Confusion In Fed.
 Circ.
 Maatita Ruling

-Law360 (September 13, 2018, 2:30 PM EDT) -- Lawyers and designers use very different means of communicating their ideas.
+By Robert Anders and Christopher Rourk (September 13, 2018, 2:30 PM EDT) -- Lawyers and designers use very different means of communicating their ideas.
 Lawyers use a verbal language.
 Designers use the "language of lines," a nonverbal language that combines the "alphabet of lines … to give universal meaning to the lines of a drawing" with the grammatical rules established in the standards for drawings issued by the U.S. Patent and Trademark Office.
 Interpreting and construing the lines in a design patent to determine whether they enable one of ordinary skill to make and use the claimed ornamental design must necessarily be performed by a designer, fluent with the language of lines, rather than a lawyer.
 Thus a designer joins with lawyer to write this article....

 Law360 is on it, so you are, too.

 A Law360 subscription puts you at the center of fast-moving legal issues, trends and developments so you can act with speed and confidence.
 Over 200 articles are published daily across more than 60 topics, industries, practice areas and jurisdictions.